Endometriosis can cause painful periods and make it difficult to conceive. It's a disorder that causes both physical and emotional pain.

 See how Stephanie L.F.
 Gustin, MD, in Omaha, NE, can help.

 You're Not Alone

 It is estimated that at least 11% of American women between the ages of 15 and 44 are affected by endometriosis.
 Office on Women's Health

 What Is Endometriosis?

-Because these symptoms are similar to side effects of your period, many cases go undiagnosed until sufferers have trouble becoming pregnant.
+Because these symptoms are similar to side effects you may experience during your period, many cases of endometriosis go undiagnosed until a patient struggles with becoming pregnant.

 Common Causes and Risk Factors